Commercial Soundproofing for Real Estate Developers

 Resilient Channel for ceilings fails most of the time.
 RC-1, the original, tested material developed in the 1960s,doesn’t exist anymore.
 Instead, what is still called RC-1 is manufactured inconsistently and without a common set of standards.
 It’s also commonly installed incorrectly.
 This is why resilient channel litigation is so common in North America.

 Get started today.

-The Soundproofing Company wants to make sure your job is done right the first time; that's why it's so important that we talk before you purchase anything.
+The Soundproofing Company wants to make sure your job is done right the first time; that's why it's important that we talk before you choose your products.
 These consultations are part of our service and are offered at no cost to you.

-We have the lab reports, materials, diagrams, SIMS (Soundproofing Installation Manuals) and experience and you need.
+We have the lab reports, materials, diagrams, SIMS (Soundproofing Installation Manuals), and experience you need.

 SINCE 1999 - The Soundproofing Company has over two decades of experience with soundproofing.